kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/udoManager.md

 ## A few places to find UDOs

-These are a few places where you may find UDOs:
+These are a few places where you may find UDO's:

   - by Jeanette: http://juliencoder.de/sound/index.html
   - by Menno Knevel: https://github.com/tjingboem/UDOs